 Another curious throwback of the Valiant design is how far the passenger cabin sits above the fender line.
 In contrast to even with the beltline design of almost every other American car of the period, the Valiant harkens back to a school of design that says that says film noir more than Fellini.
 It’s very retro modern in that way.
 And perhaps details like these hampered its appeal.

 But, the Valiant has a fan in me.
 And my favorite element of the original Valiant has to be its fantastic face.
 It’s the most complete face out of all of the American Compacts on offer in original form.
 The Corvair’s face didn’t look quite right until the 1961 nose surgery that gave it more cargo capacity.
-The Falcon looked decidedly unfinished and cheap in it’s 1960-61 face.
+The Falcon looked decidedly unfinished and cheap with its 1960-61 face.

 I know it’s pretty much is a downsized form of a Chrysler 300 Letter series front end.
 It’s not a “pretty” face.
 It’s a rather masculine look.
 But the detail involved with making such an expressive visage gives the Valiant a premium look that contemporaries could not match.
 Well, until the 1961 B-O-P Luxury compacts did LeSabre, Eighty Eight and Catalina in miniature.